the-frey/docker_utils/README.md

 Note also that the lack of space after the comma is intentional.

 Inspiration in that quarter from Capistrano, more information can be found in their [documentation](https://github.com/capistrano/sshkit/blob/master/EXAMPLES.md).
 Thanks to lee (Mr. Capistrano) for pointing me in the direction of `sshkit`.

+## TODO

+- YAML file for config
+- Full Deploy option
+- Redeploy option
+- Stop option